ryanpf/linux_rocksmith/guides/setup/arch-native.md

 If asked, replace `jack`.

 ```
+# If you use pipewire, I also recommend to install: pipewire-jack-client
+# If you use pulseaudio, I also recommend to install: pulseaudio-jack
 sudo pacman -S cadence carla jack2 lib32-jack2 realtime-privileges
 # the groups should already exist, but just in case
 sudo groupadd audio